Red Bull Crashed Ice 2012 | Niagara Falls Attractions

-2012 has been a busy year for the iconic Skylon Tower in Niagara falls.
-It hosted the first official stop of the Gumball 3000 Rally in May, acted as a breathtaking Vantage Point as Nik Wallenda crossed the Falls on a tightrope and was the starting point for another tightrope walked (Jay Cochrane) who walked high above Niagara Falls dozens of times this summer.
+2012 has been a busy year for the Skylon Tower, one of the iconic Niagara Falls attractions.
+It hosted the first official stop of the Gumball 3000 Rally in May, acted as a breathtaking Vantage Point as Nik Wallenda crossed the Niagara Falls on a tightrope and was the starting point for another tightrope walked (Jay Cochrane) who walked high above Niagara Falls dozens of times this summer.
+If you somehow didn’t make it to Niagara Falls during its busy summer schedule, don’t worry there’s still some great things to do in Niagara Falls during the end of the 2012 calendar year, the Red Bull Crashed Ice World Championships being one of those things.

-On December first, the world will be watching again, as the Skylon Tower and Niagara Falls hosts the Season Opening race for the Red Bull Crashed Ice World Championships.
+On December first, the Skylon Tower and Niagara Falls hosts the Season Opening race for the Red Bull Crashed Ice World Championships.
 One of the most intense contact sports in the world, crashed ice is where hockey skate clad athletes race down an ice track with twists, turns and obstacles, battling eachother to see who can reach the finish line first.

 Red Bull Crashed Ice promises to impress with its epic course: Running 460 metres (1,509 feet) in length, an average width of 4.5 metres (15 feet), the Red Bull Crashed Ice course unfurls into a massive total of 2,500 square metres (26,910 square feet) of ice!
 The race will start under the gaze of the world’s famous 775-feet tall Skylon Tower and will conclude by one of the seven natural wonders of the world – Niagara Falls.